CodingTemple/resources/content/os/windows/wsl/wsl.md

 Windows 10, 11, and if you're a dinosaur like me, Windows XP or something ancient like that), and Ubuntu is the name of the distribution that I recommend installing.
 (If you change your mind about what Linux distribution you would like to use, it is fairly easy to change your installation later.)

+When this process is complete, you should be able to search "Ubuntu" in your Windows search bar.
+Clicking the orange symbol for Ubunto should open a Terminal and allow you to run Linux commands.
+Your Ubuntu Terminal should prompt you to choose a username for your Linux Virtual Machine (this is more or less what WSL actually is).
+It will also ask you to write a password.
+Don't freak out when the password does not show up.
+One of Linux's trademark features is _not_ showing passwords as they are typed.
+Just make sure you know what you actually typed, of course.

 Sometimes, the above process will run into errors.
 Usually that's because Windows Subsystem for Linux or some other "Windows Feature" that WSL requries is not enabled.
 To enable it, simply search 'Turn Windows